Tovorek/Awesome-Security-Analyst--Interview-Questions/README.md

 58)  Talk about a time when you had to integrate multiple security tools to improve visibility or response time.
 59)  Describe your experience with a specific regulatory compliance (e.g., PCI-DSS, HIPAA).
 How did you ensure continuous compliance?
 60)   Describe a specific challenge you faced while securing cloud infrastructure (e.g., AWS, Azure, GCP).
 How did you address it, and what tools or best practices did you employ?
+61)   Can you provide an example of a situation where you had to address potential insider threats?
+How did you identify, manage, and mitigate the risk?